Subscribe for Real-World Readiness

 Consider keeping a few extras for things that you or your family specifically love eating.

-The best way to stockpile is when foodstuff is on sale.
+The best way to stockpile is when food is on sale.
 This way, you get more for less and can throw in several varieties.

 A vital part of stocking is consuming the oldest stock first to ensure you always have a fresh supply of foods you love eating for a rainy day.

-Though a 30-day stockpile would be better, have at least three-day worth of food for everyone in your household, including pets.
+Though a 30-day stockpile would be better, have at least three days ‘ worth of food for everyone in your household, including pets.
 Should your finances allow, go for a 30-day stockpile with a considerable percentage of foods you normally consume and supplement it with other canned and freeze-dried foods you like.

 Tips:

-• For freeze-dried and canned foods, consider buying in small quantities and have everybody in your family taste them before bulk buying.
-The last thing is to be stuck with foods you don’t like during a national grid outage.
+• The Taste Test: For freeze-dried and canned foods, consider buying in small quantities and have everybody in your family taste them before bulk buying.
+The last thing is to be stuck with food you don’t like during a national grid outage.

-• A home freezer dryer is a worthwhile investment that will allow you to stock foods your family loves.
+• Home Preservation: A home freeze dryer is a worthwhile investment that will allow you to stock the specific meals your family already loves.

 3. Off-Grid Cooking Supplies